Development

 Motion Capture and Voice Acting

 One aspect of development in which Koudelka was highly innovative was its character models and their animations.
 Sacnoth used motion capture, which was a fledgling technology at the time, to add drama to each scene and make the characters' physical movements more realistic.
-Sacnoth collaborated with Futurelight, a technical studio out of Los Angeles, for the motion capture.
+To accomplish this, they collaborated with Futurelight, a technical studio out of Los Angeles.

-The sound was recorded at the same time as the motion capture, with sound engineer Keith Garcia at the helm, and Sacnoth hired theatre actors.
-The end result is that watching Koudelka's scenes often feels like viewing a stage play.
+The sound was recorded at the same time as the motion capture, with sound engineer Keith Garcia at the helm.
+Sacnoth hired theatre actors to perform the script, and the end result is that watching Koudelka's scenes often feels like viewing a stage play.
 The animations are dynamic and engaging, and the voice acting is dramatic in the best way.
 It really suits the Gothic setting and the intensity of the narrative.

 Location Scouting and Art Design